oncoblocks/centromere/README.md

 - An analysis platform.
 - An end-user GUI application.

+## Modules

+#### Centromere Core

+The core module, containing common dependencies, support classes for data model creation, and repository classes.

+#### Centromere Data Import

+Tools for creating pipeline jobs for processing and ingesting data into the data warehouse.

+#### Centromere Web

+The web module contains all components of the REST web services, including security and API documentation tools.

 ## Contact

 For questions about the Oncoblocks projects or if you would like to contribute to Centromere, please contact: